-At Penn, Shanahan most recently served as the Deputy Director of Athletics and Senior Woman's Administrator (SWA) since 2012 and also served as the Executive Director of the world-renowned Penn Relays from 2011 until her departure.
-She was a member of Penn's senior administrative team in the University's Division of Recreation and Intercollegiate Athletics (DRIA) since 1999, progressively gaining increased responsibility during her tenure.
+At Penn, Shanahan served as the Deputy Director of Athletics and Senior Woman’s Administrator (SWA) from 2012-16 and also served as the Executive Director of the world-renowned Penn Relays from 2011-16.
+She was a member of Penn’s senior administrative team in the University’s Division of Recreation and Intercollegiate Athletics (DRIA) since 1999, progressively gaining increased responsibility during her tenure.

 As the Deputy Director of Athletics/SWA at Penn, Shanahan managed a highly-successful 33-sport intercollegiate athletics program with direct oversight of five of Penn’s athletic programs (football, men’s and women’s basketball, men’s and women’s lacrosse).
 In addition, she managed four senior-level athletic administrators who directed the Quakers’ 28 other varsity teams.